-- 1. Go to the Process Manager page (System > Settings > Processes). - 2.
-Use the Process Name filter field to search for the "Data Collection: Async Dynamic App Collection" process, and then click its wrench icon ().
+- 1. Go to the Process Manager page (System > Settings > Admin Processes, or System > Settings > Processes in the SL1 classic user interface). - Use the Process Name filter field to search for the "Data Collection: Async Dynamic App Collection" process, and then click its wrench icon (P).
 The Process Editor page appears.